 Bleeding is a common, costly complication of PCI.
 Bleeding complications occur in up to 16 percent of all patients undergoing PCI, and bleeding severity is related to adverse outcomes.
 Major bleeding events happen more frequently among patients undergoing a femoral approach.1

 CHNw participates in the American College of Cardiology’s National Cardiovascular Data Registry (NCDR®), enabling the organization to report and assess the characteristics and outcomes of patients undergoing PCI.
 CHNw evaluated the NCDR risk-adjusted quality metrics and identified one area where it didn’t perform as well as expected—the risk of bleeding around the time of coronary intervention.
 Aware that bleeding events increased morbidity, mortality, LOS, and cost, the organization prioritized bleeding events for improvement.

 To reduce bleeding events and improve performance, CHNw needed detailed performance data.
-The organization established an interdisciplinary team, leveraging high-value data and analytics from the Health Catalyst® Data Operating System (DOS™) platform and its smartsourced clinical chart abstractors to understand its data and associated improvement opportunities.
+The organization established an interdisciplinary team, leveraging high-value data and analytics from the Health Catalyst® Data Operating System (DOS™) platform, the ARMUS Clinical Registry platform, and the Health Catalyst Tech-Enabled Managed Services (TEMS) clinical chart abstractors to understand its data and associated improvement opportunities.

 The interdisciplinary team reviewed a year’s worth of bleeding event data, conducting deep dives into the data and identifying gaps.
 As a result of the detailed data review, CHNw: